Editor’s Note: Thank you for your interest, these offers have expired and are no longer available.

 The best credit card sign-up bonus

 Ink Cash® Business Credit Card.
 Although it’s a card for business owners, I like the bonus Chase is offering.
-For new cardholders that spend $3,000 in the first three months of owning the card, the Ink Cash Business Credit Card offers a $200 cash back bonus.
+For new cardholders that spend $3,000 on purchases in the first three months of owning the card, the Ink Cash® Business Credit Card offers a $200 cash back bonus.

 The card also offers a generous rewards program.
-In addition to the standard 1% cash back on purchases, cardholders can earn 5% cash back on the first $25,000 spent each year with office supply stores, mobile phone carriers, and internet and cable television services.
+In addition to the standard unlimited 1% cash back on purchases, cardholders can earn 5% cash back on the first $25,000 spent in combined purchases with office supply stores and on cellular phone, landline, internet and cable television services each account anniversary year.
 Equipment purchases aren’t included in that category, unfortunately.
-Cardholders can also earn 2% cash back on the first $25,000 spent annually at gas stations and restaurants.
-Take note that introductory offers and APRs change often, so be sure to review the application and the terms and conditions carefully when you apply for the Ink Cash Business Card.
+Cardholders can also earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and dining at restaurants each account anniversary year.
+Take note that introductory offers and APRs change often, so be sure to review the application and the terms and conditions carefully when you apply for the Ink Cash® Business Credit Card.

 Other cards worth noting